 Hello, RLG101 students!

 Questions?
-The UTM Library provides many types of help, as you can see in the box below.
-Please take advantage of this help, instead of trying to find things out on your own.
+The UTM Library provides a variety of support services, as shown in the box below.
+Please take advantage of these services instead of trying to figure everything out on your own.
+We are here to help!

 Interested in developing your research skills?
 Consider registering for Library 101 workshops!